ISISComputingGroup/ibex_developers_manual/nGEM-detector.md

 INES has some simple python commands to set the START/STOP pvs for the detector.
 The detector IOC picks up the run number for ines to add to data files as its prefix is also IN:INES

-If the detector is move to another instrument with the same laptop then:
+If the detector is moved to another instrument with the same laptop then:

 * edit config_env_base.bat as above to set new instrument name
 * edit globals.txt for access security of the new NDX
 * edit `copycmd.bat` to set new location for robocopy of data files
-* create share / map drive on destination computer for above copycmd
+* create share/map drive on destination computer for above `copycmd.bat`